 The new Notifications and Action Center in Windows 10 collects alerts from traditional Windows applications and system notifications, along with those generated from Windows 8-style apps.
 All alerts and notifications are then grouped in the Action Center by app and time.

 On launching it, you will notice that the Action Center is split into two major sections: Notifications and Quick Actions.
-In the Notifications section you receive messages about all kinds of updates made to your Windows 10 device, as well as Feedback notifications, Mail, security, maintenance and settings notifications
+In the Notifications section, you receive messages about all kinds of updates made to your Windows 10 device, as well as Feedback notifications, Mail, security, maintenance, and settings notifications

 In the Security and Maintenance section, you are notified, if there’s any security setting or maintenance task that requires your attention in Windows 10.
-In the ‘Settings’ section, whenever an important change is being rolled out for your device considered important and crucial from settings viewpoint, you will see a notification here.
-Besides these, you will also get notification for other kinds of Windows 10 events, like choosing what happens when you insert a DVD and so on.
+In the ‘Settings’ section, whenever an important change is being rolled out for your device considered important and crucial from a settings viewpoint, you will see a notification here.
+Besides these, you will also get notifications for other kinds of Windows 10 events, like choosing what happens when you insert a DVD and so on.

 All said, at times, you could find that a notification is too long to fit in a single line space provided.
 Then, you’ll see a small downwards pointing arrow adjacent to the incomplete description.
 Simply click the arrow to read the entire content.
 After reading it, you could clear a single notification by dismissing it.
 Just click the small ‘X’ icon on the notification’s top right corner.

 To turn off notifications for the app, right-click on the particular notification.
 You will see two options:

 - Turn off notifications for this app